SalamaSoft/workflow/README.md

 # workflow
 An implementation of work flow engine

-The directory 'src' is the old version.
+The directory 'src' is the source.
-The new version is the 'srcSimpleWorkflow' which is easier to use.